Limited-timeFree scans and removals, no strings attached.Start free

 Why this case matters

 Most public reporting on doxxing of federal officers happens one officer at a time.
-ICE List collapsed the threat surface for thousands of agents and staff into a single weekend.
+ICE List collapsed the threat surface for thousands of agents and staff into a single publication.
 Any actor with a grievance and an internet connection can pick a name off the list and walk it through the standard broker stack to get a home address.

 What this means for you

 If you're an ICE agent, Border Patrol officer, or any DHS employee whose name might be on the list, the immediate concern isn't whether the site exists.
-It's that anyone reading it can now take the name they got there and look up where you live.
+It's that anyone reading it can take the name they got there and look up where you live.
 That step does not require any technical skill.

 The federal Lieu Act covers federal judges.
 There is no current federal statute that lets federal LE force broker removal the way New Jersey's Daniel's Law lets covered NJ officers and judges sue.
 Until S. 1952 or a successor passes, the defensive layer is continuous broker removal across every commercial site that lists residences by name.